| Centrip Editorial Board

 The Inariyama Tea Garden Park boasts a panoramic view of Nishio's tea plantations.
 The park is on top of a small hill near the banks of the Yahagigawa River.
 During the tea picking season in May, visitors can watch the pickers working amidst the beautiful green rice paddies.

 In addition, there are several tea stores in Nishio City, each with its unique flavor, offering different ways to enjoy Nishio's matcha tea.
-For this report, we visited "Shotsuruen," one of Nishio's representative long-established tea shops.
+For this report, we visited Shokakuen, one of Nishio's representative long-established tea shops.

-Shotsuruen's main storehouse
+Shokakuen's main storehouse

 Various teas and sweets

-Shotsuruen sells original products like matcha, green tea, and tea-based confections.
+Shokakuen sells original products like matcha, green tea, and tea-based confections.
 The store also has a Sayu, which offers matcha green tea, wagashi (Japanese sweets), and the very popular matcha parfait.

 Matcha green tea served with Japanese sweets is exceptional